42mandychen/42mandychen.github.io/_posts/2017-04-25-being-an-undergraduate-teaching-assistant-at-ubc.md

 layout: post
 title: Being an Undergraduate Teaching Assistant for CPSC 110 (Computation, Programs, and Programming) at UBC
 date:   2017-04-25 15:00:01 -0600
 excerpt: I taught CPSC 110 (Computation, Programs, and Programming), an introductory Computer Science course at the University of British Columbia (UBC) as an Undergraduate Teaching Assistant (TA) for three consecutive terms.
-CPSC 110 is a wonderful introductory CS course at UBC, where students learn about basic but fundamental CS concepts such as recursions, binary trees, backtracking search, accumulators, graphs, and so on.
 ---

 # Being an Undergraduate Teaching Assistant for CPSC 110 (Computation, Programs, and Programming) at UBC

-April 25, 2017
+{{ page.date | date: "%B %-d, %Y"}}

 I taught [CPSC 110 (Computation, Programs, and Programming)](https://sites.google.com/site/ubccpsc110/), an introductory Computer Science course at [the University of British Columbia (UBC)](http://www.ubc.ca/) as an Undergraduate Teaching Assistant (TA) for three consecutive terms.